golang/tools/gopls/doc/features/transformation.md

 "[Quick fixes + Refactorings](https://code.visualstudio.com/docs/editor/refactoring#_code-actions-quick-fixes-and-refactorings)".

 A `codeAction` request delivers the menu, so to speak, but it does not order the meal.
-When an action is chosen, one of two things happens.
+Once the user chooses an action, one of two things happens.
 In trivial cases, the action itself contains an edit that the client can directly apply to the file.
 But in most cases, the action contains a [command](../commands.md)